-The European Women in Technology conference took place at the RAI Amsterdam, on the 28th and 29th of November 2018.
+The European Women in Technology conference took place at the RAI Amsterdam a few months ago.
 The conference is the largest women in tech conference in Europe with over 4,000 participants from across the world.
 We, Katharina and Ine from Osudio, were happy to be part of this inspiring event.
 Two days tech talks and inspiring speakers, and of course… all females.
 Who doesn’t want to be part of that?
 To quote every single of the female speakers would go beyond the scope of this blogpost, but let’s sum up the most inspiring lectures of them.

 We, women, had to go a long way to become as independent and strong as we are now.
 Jennifer Beecher, Head of the Leadership and Development team at Zalando informed us that, in 1986, a man named Lord DeVader (this name can’t just be a coincidence!) made a survey about the typical characteristics of leadership.
 From today’s point of view, the results of his survey are both terrifying and scandalous in the same way.
 The 3 main characteristics which became evident from his survey about leaders were: